Illertissen: History

-An important development thrust for the agrarian market was brought by building the train line Ulm - Oberstdorf in 1861/62, the so-called Illertalbahn.
-West of the train line industry companies settled, the number of inhabitants rose from 1,000 in the year 1800 to 2,500 in the year 1930.
-From the 1923 inflation the market municipality recovered in 1926.
-Then came the Nazi regime and the World War II, a time of fall.
-Three years after the war the currency reorganization and the free-market economy led in an upswing like never before.
-New production branches settled.
-Thus Illertissen could switch itself into the industrializing without destroying the natural living room, the social equilibrium or the skyline.
-In addition also the refugees of homeland made a remarkable contribution.
-Straight the 1971 integrated quarter Betlinshausen as well as 1978 in the framework of the local regional reorganization been added quarters Au, Jedesheim and Tiefenbach round the picture off to a grown whole one.
-Therefore, Illertissen was made to a town with around 16,000 inhabitants.
+An important development in the agrarian market was the opening of the Ulm - Oberstdorf railway line in 1861/62, the so-called Illertalbahn.
+Industries were established west of the line, and the number of inhabitants rose from 1,000 in 1800 to 2,500 in 1930.
+After the 1923 inflation crisis, the market municipality recovered in 1926, however a new crisis was to follow with the subsequent rise of the Nazi regime and World War II.

+Three years after the war, the currency reorganization and the free-market economy led to an upswing like never before, and new industries emerged.
+Illertissen was able to industrialize without destroying the natural environment, social equilibrium or the skyline.
+In addition, post-war refugees made a remarkable contribution.
+In 1971, Betlinshausen was incorporated, and Au, Jedesheim and Tiefenbach were added in 1978, as part of a regional reorganization.
+Illertissen became a town with around 16,000 inhabitants.

-In the case of the district reorganization the former district capital Illertissen had to deliver some offices to the district of Neu-Ulm, but Illertissen did not lose its economical meaning as a regional middle center in the south district.
+With the district reorganization, the former district capital Illertissen had to deliver some offices to the district of Neu-Ulm, but Illertissen did not lose its economic integrity as a regional middle center in the south district.